TWALL9/minirover/readme.md

 	* RTOS needed once we start needing to filter enough information that a cooperative system isn't going to work
 	* or if timing specific communication is necessary.
 * HAL vs roll-own - Use HAL until I need to make my own hardware
+    * ~~Use CubeMX for now, maybe refactor to libopencm3 at some point in the distant future~~
+      * NOTE: Work in progress
-    * Use CubeMX for now, maybe refactor to libopencm3 at some point in the distant future ~~* HAL's initTypeDef structures and enums are very useful~~ ~~* Need HAL for SysTick and other happy peripherals~~ ~~* Would have to roll my own IRQ handlers...yikes~~
+	~~* HAL's initTypeDef structures and enums are very useful~~ ~~* Need HAL for SysTick and other happy peripherals~~ ~~* Would have to roll my own IRQ handlers...yikes~~